shahern004/CRUSTy/USAGE.md

 2. CRUSTy will automatically detect if the file was encrypted for a specific recipient
 3. The recipient's email will be displayed in the results after successful decryption

+### Embedded System Integration

+CRUSTy supports offloading cryptographic operations to an STM32H5 embedded device for enhanced performance and security:

+1. Connect your STM32H573I-DK or compatible device to your computer
+2. In the main screen, check the "Use embedded system for cryptographic operations" box
+3. Select the appropriate connection type (USB, Serial, or Ethernet)
+4. Enter the device ID or address
+5. Add any required connection parameters in the "Advanced Connection Parameters" section
+6. Click "Apply Configuration"

+Once configured, all encryption and decryption operations will be performed on the embedded device instead of your computer.

+#### Connection Types

+- **USB**: Use for direct connection to the STM32H5 device.
+Enter the device ID (e.g., `VID:PID` format).
+- **Serial/UART**: Use for serial connection.
+Enter the port name (e.g., `COM3` on Windows, `/dev/ttyUSB0` on Linux).
+- **Ethernet**: Use for network connection.
+Enter the IP address and port (e.g., `192.168.1.100:8080`).

+#### Advanced Parameters

+Depending on your connection type, you may need to specify additional parameters:

+- For Serial: `baud_rate`, `data_bits`, `parity`, `stop_bits`
+- For USB: `interface`, `endpoint`
+- For Ethernet: `timeout`, `keep_alive`

+#### Benefits

+- **Performance**: Hardware-accelerated encryption is faster for large files
+- **Security**: Cryptographic operations are isolated from the main system
+- **Power Efficiency**: Reduces CPU load on your computer

 ### Batch Processing

 For encrypting or decrypting multiple files at once: